 Say goodbye to dirt and bacteria!
 Discover how to clean your yoga mat and keep your yoga practice healthy and hygienic.
 Yoga is a remarkable method for enhancing physical and mental health.
 However, over time, your yoga mat can accumulate sweat, dirt, and bacteria.
 Unpleasant and potentially hazardous, these elements can be a breeding ground for fungi and bacteria responsible for various infections.
 Regularly cleaning your yoga mat is crucial for maintaining a safe and enjoyable yoga practice, and our guide makes it easy with methods for hand washing or machine washing.

-How Often Should I Clean My Yoga Mat?
+How Often Should You Clean Your Yoga Mat?

 - Shake out your mat and lay it flat.

 - Spritz your mat with a gentle dish spray, scrubbing both sides firmly with a microfiber cloth.
 Remember, don't scrub too quickly to maintain the mat's sticky nature.

 - Create a cleaning solution by dissolving a FreshenGo 123Wash Bucket Laundry Pod in warm water.
 Using a microfiber or dish cloth, wipe down the yoga mat, ensuring the removal of body oils and residual dirt.

 How to Wash Your Yoga Mat in a Washing Machine: